gacelita/ventas/doc/Entity_types.md

 A few examples:

 - `(entity/find eid)`: returns the entity with the given eid.
-  There's also `(entity/find-json)` which calls `find` and then `to-json`.
+  There's also `(entity/find-serialize)` which calls `find` and then `serialize`.

-- `(entity/to-json an-entity)` will denormalize an entity to be sent to clients.
+- `(entity/serialize an-entity)` will prepare an entity to be sent to clients.
 It removes the namespace from the keys (so `:user/name` would be `:name`), it removes the entity type, and it resolves whatever entities there are inside it (as long as they are declared as `:autoresolve? true`, more on that later).
 So if the user has a `:user/favorites` field containing product IDs, they would be resolved and denormalized.

 - `(entity/query)`: allows you to explore the database, looking for entities with a certain entity type.
 For example, `(entity/query :user)` would get all users, and `(entity/query :user {:name "John"})` would get all users named "John".
   There's also `(entity/query-one)` which does what you'd expect.